vocdoni/docs/src/architecture/services/gateway.md

 ### Get Account

-Get an existing account given an entityID.
+Get an existing account given its address.

 ```json
 {